KatsumiKougen/raycastlib/README.md

 >
 > This man turns out to be much worse than you thought—he actively promotes harmful behaviour involving minors.
 >
-> And I'm not just picking through his content looking for dirt; The evidence is everywhere.
+> And I'm not just picking through his content looking for dirt; the evidence is everywhere.
 >
 > On his main page, barely half a second of scrolling revealed this:
 >